shawnduong/zero-to-hero-hacking/README.md

 I am reachable via GitHub for regular correspondences or via email for urgent correspondences.
 Both of these can be found [here](https://github.com/shawnduong).
 I will typically respond within 7 days at most, often times much earlier. **Any and all concerns related to this project should first and foremost consider being filed as an issue.**

-## About Contributing
+## Contributing

-A contribution guide is currently in the works.
+This project is not currently accepting guest articles.
+If you would like to contribute, the best way to help out the project is to submit issues for grammatical or spelling errors, factual errors, and the like.